neondatabase/website/content/docs/postgresql/postgres-upgrade.md

 **Logical Replication**

 The logical replication method can be used to achieve a near-zero downtime migration.
-Once the data in the new Neon project his synced with the data in the Neon project running the older version of Postgres, you can quickly switch your applications to the database.
+Once the data in the new Neon project is synced with the data in the Neon project running the older version of Postgres, you can quickly switch your applications to the database.
 This method is recommended for active databases that cannot afford much downtime.
 For instructions, see [Logical Replication](/docs/guides/logical-replication-neon-to-neon).

 <Admonition type="note" title="Notes">
 - Neon does not support the `pg_dumpall` utility.
 If upgrading via dump and restore, dumps must be performed one database at a time using `pg_dump`.